SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
  )
-NOT "oral health" NOT "food security" NOT "food system" NOT "fertility rate*" NOT "glaucoma*" NOT "emission*" NOT "income tax*" NOT "housing tax*" NOT "tax revenue*" AND
+NOT "oral health" NOT "food security" NOT "food system" NOT "livestock" NOT "fertility rate*" NOT "glaucoma*" NOT "obes*" NOT "emission*" NOT "housing*" NOT "tax revenue*" NOT "mental health" NOT "subsid*" NOT "voter*" NOT "SNAP" NOT "pricing" NOT "improv* health" NOT "charcoal*" NOT "cataract*" AND
-  ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "the poorest" OR "rural poor$" OR "urban poor$" OR "working poor$" OR "destitute$" OR "low income" OR "low-income" OR "extremely poor$" OR "severely poor$" OR "abjectly poor$" OR "absolutely poor$" OR "impoverished" )
+  ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "the poorest" OR "low-wage" OR "low wage" OR "rural poor$" OR "urban poor$" OR "working poor$" OR "destitute$" OR "low income" OR "low-income" OR "extreme* poor$" OR "severe* poor$" OR "abject* poor$" OR "absolute* poor$" OR "impoverished" )
  )
 ```